HESHAM47GAMAL/Infotainment-YOCTO-for-RaspberryPi4/README.md

     PARALLEL_MAKE="-j 8"
     ```

-    will run this command to confirm generation image complete without problem
+    will run this command to confirm the generation image is complete without problem

     ```bash
     bitbake rpi-test-image